raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_5.md

 ## Using live data

-For testing and development, you used some fictitious data values that you stored as variables in your code.
-Once you've tested your upload, you should delete these and amend the code to process real data from your weather station.
+For testing and development of your code, you used made-up data values which you stored as variables in your code.
+Once you've tested your upload, you should delete these and amend the code to process real data from your Weather Station.

-These values typically are produced are floating point numbers with several decimal places, even though the Weather Station station sensors are not really capable of this level of precision.
-Therefore it makes sense to round the values to 2 or 3 decimal places.
+You real data values typically are produced are floating-point numbers with several decimal places, even though the Weather Station sensors are not really capable of this level of precision.
+Therefore, it makes sense to round the values to two or three decimal places.

 [[[generic-python-rounding-numbers]]]

-- So to round your humidity measurement to 3 decimal places, do this:
+- To round your humidity measurement to three decimal places, do this:

     ```python
     humidity = "{0:.3f}".format(humidity)
     ```

-- Repeat this for each of the Weather Station measurements.
+- Write similar commands to round the other Weather Station measurements.

 --- hints ---